 Chemical burns and injuries can stop you from being able to go about your day-to-day life, sometimes for a long period of time.
 In serious cases, you might have even suffered damage to your nervous system and internal organs, which can have life-changing consequences.

-In the short term, you may suffer from severe burns or irritation if your skin has come in to contact with dangerous chemicals (or if you’ve inhaled them), or serious eye injuries if a chemical has splashed into your face.
+In the short term, you may suffer from severe burns or irritation if your skin has come into contact with dangerous chemicals (or if you’ve inhaled them), or serious eye injuries if a chemical has splashed into your face.
 But even a small amount of exposure to harmful chemicals can lead to the initial injury becoming serious very quickly.

-Any chemical injury can be very painful and difficult to come to terms with – but if it was caused by somebody else’s negligence, then this can make your situation even more frustrating.
+Chemical burn injuries can be very painful and difficult to come to terms with – but if it was caused by somebody else’s negligence, then this can make your situation even more frustrating.

-If you work with potentially harmful liquids and gases, then you’re at greater risk of suffering from a chemical injury – especially if your employer has failed to follow health and safety laws put in place to protect you.
+If you work with potentially harmful liquids and gases, then you’re at greater risk of suffering from a chemical burn injury – especially if your employer has failed to follow health and safety laws put in place to protect you.